Guide to AMDR: Macronutrient Ranges and Recommendations

 Benefits of AMDR

-While macronutrient ranges don’t reflect all aspects of a healthy diet, they do provide simple targets for consuming carbs, fat, and protein in amounts that generally support good health.
+While macronutrient ranges don’t reflect all aspects of a healthy eating pattern, they do provide simple targets for consuming carbs, fat, and protein in amounts that generally support good health.
 This may make meal planning easier for certain people.
 A diet with this distribution of protein, fat, and carbohydrates may be helpful for disease prevention—for example, by protecting against metabolic syndrome, a group of conditions that raises a person’s risk of developing heart disease, type 2 diabetes, and stroke.
 AMDRs may also help with weight management by making meals more satisfying—provided you don’t go over your daily calorie requirement, Passarello notes.

 The upshot: Do AMDRs matter?